 Travelers need to know that the destination they’re choosing will be welcoming to everyone from all walks of life.

 Built on its historical past and inclusive present, Philadelphia has a history of creating a sense of belonging for travelers visiting the city.
-The city proudly stands as an LGBTQ+-friendly destination, boasting a welcoming Gayborhood and thriving queer community.
+The city proudly stands as an LGBTQ+ friendly destination, boasting a welcoming Gayborhood and thriving queer community.

+One of the first gay rights protests in U.S. history took place at Independence Hall, home to the signing of the Declaration of Independence and the U.S. Constitution.
 In 1965, four years before the Stonewall Riots in New York, a group of protesters began an annual July Fourth Pride March in front of Independence Hall.
 These demonstrations were started to remind the American people that many citizens were denied the rights of “life, liberty, and the pursuit of happiness” promised in the Declaration of Independence.

 Philadelphians continued to strive for LGBTQ+ equality, leading to a push for supportive policies and anti-discrimination laws.
 Today, visitors can feel the city’s commitment to diverse backgrounds and representation.
 These efforts led Philadelphia to become the largest city in the U.S. to be designated a Certified Welcoming city by Welcoming America.
 Additionally, the city’s policies have garnered Philadelphia a 100-perfect score on the Human Rights Campaign’s Municipal Equality Index since 2015.